Skip to content

 Default source-mode silently ignores un-annotated sources

 projection ships with --source-mode=allowlist as the default (since v0.2).
-A source that does not carry projection.sh/projectable: "true" is silently treated as not projectable — the Projection reports SourceResolved=False reason=SourceNotProjectable, and no destination is written.
-This is the safer default in multi-tenant clusters (source owners must opt their objects in), but it's a UX cliff for first-time users who copy a Projection example without reading the source-side requirement.
+A source that does not carry projection.sh/projectable: "true" is silently treated as not projectable — the Projection (or ClusterProjection) reports SourceResolved=False reason=SourceNotProjectable, and no destination is written.
+This is the safer default in multi-tenant clusters (source owners must opt their objects in), but it's a UX cliff for first-time users who copy an example without reading the source-side requirement.

 Events live on events.k8s.io/v1, not core/v1